1.3.1 Expense Guidelines

 - Bottled Water - In general the purchase of bottled water for consumption is prohibited.
 Exceptions will be made for two reasons with appropriate certification and/or approval.
 The exceptions with the required approval/certification are as follows:

-A certification from FP&M that it would be cost prohibitive to correct the conditions cited by Environmental Health and Safety Department.
+- Certification from FP&M that it would be cost prohibitive to correct the conditions cited by Environmental Health and Safety Department.

 - Potable tap water (fountain) is not accessible to staff in proximity to their work area.
 This exception requires:

-Approval by the chief of staff.
+- Approval by the chief of staff.

 - University-Sponsored Programs - The cost of buying a ticket(s) to a university-sponsored social/tribute/fundraising/community-awareness type program (i.e. University Holiday luncheon, luncheon speaker events sponsored by various colleges/departments etc.) is considered a personal expense item and not a liability of the university or reimbursable by the university except for those occasions and employees specifically designated by the president.
 Vice presidents can request special approval from the president for exception to this policy.

-Currently there are three programs that have the standing approval of the president and, thus, will only require the approval (for designated employees) of the dean/director.
+Currently there are programs that have the standing approval of the president and, thus, will only require the approval (for designated employees) of the dean/director.
 They are as follows:

-Anthony Wayne Charter Night - for employees and their spouse/guest.
+- President's Preview Night - for employees and their spouse/guest.

-President's Preview Night - for employees and their spouse/guest.
+- President's Preview Night - for employees and their spouse/guest.

 - Club Memberships - Expenditures for club memberships must have the prior approval of the President and must be considered as essential for the furtherance of an established university program.

-- Property, Liability and Other Insurance Premiums - Must have the prior approval of the risk manager (refer to APPM section 10.2, Risk Management).
+- Property, Liability and Other Insurance Premiums - Must have the prior approval of the risk manager (refer to APPM section 10.2 Risk Management).

-- Legal Services - Must have the prior approval of the vice president and the general counsel before engaging a lawyer or law firm.
+- Legal Services - Must have the prior approval of the vice president and general counsel before engaging a lawyer or law firm.